x4b50/dccv/README.md

 Should the scope of all conditions and states be global, or should there be name spacing for recursive systems?

 Checker must validate that:
+- [x] each state is achievable
-- [ ] each state and state transition is achievable
+- [ ] each state transition is achievable
 - [ ] no two incompatible states/conditions can be achieved at the same time / in sequence States and conditions might have an only one way temporal incompatibility (There might be a distinction between states that are incompatible in tandem and in general)